PunyaDGowda/Parameter-Estimation-of-Damages-/README.md

 Nevertheless, the PINN needed additional sampling points near source region to initiate the source accurately.
 The results obtained are attached in this repository.

+The parametric PINN implementation is working fine with only one damage parameter.
+Additional damage parameters should be added into the network to check the training capability of the model.
+Currently working with 2 damage parameters (2 pairs of damage location).